ModelEarth/community-data/process/naics/README.md

 From 2019 forward we'll pull zip data from the same census API as our [county and state processing](/data-pipeline/industries/naics/)

+Portions of this page will be moved into a new ztca page within data-pipeline/industries/naics

+The code and data in the current "process/naics" folder will be deleted.

+## Annual ZCTA Files

-The ZBP page states that only naics level-2 provide Payroll.
+The ZBP API page states that only naics level-2 provide payroll.
+We have however seen some of the payroll values populated at other naics levels.
 All levels have both Establishments and Employees count.

 <!--